jusufk12/Sarajevo-flat-price-analysis-prediction/README.md

 Raw data as well as cleaned data with possible features that i thougth would be of some use in increasing the accuracy can be found in this repository.
 Preprocessing of the data and algorithms in another file.

+Clusters have been made manually.
+I tried with DBSCAN but didnt work (need to imrpve myself) :)